-The Peoria Diamond Club Grants Program provides donations, gifts, awards, contributions and grants in various amounts to assist youth through sponsored or directed activities.
+The Peoria Diamond Club Grants Program provides donations, gifts, awards, contributions and grants in various amounts to assist local youth through sponsored or directed activities.

 Individual Projects: To support the training, development and/or attendance of a youth for the purpose of educational, cultural, or athletic event participation.